chriswebb09/chriswebb09.github.io/_posts/2017-05-15-hash-tables-in-swift.md

 [Ray Wenderlich Algorithm Club](https://github.com/raywenderlich/swift-algorithm-club/tree/master/Hash%20Table)

-<p>There are many different ways that you can implement a hash function.
-After calculating the index, you can insert that hash element into the bucket that corresponds to that index.<p>
+There are many different ways that you can implement a hash function.
+After calculating the index, you can insert that hash element into the bucket that corresponds to that index.

-<p> A hash table allows you to store and retrieve objects by a “key”.A hash table is used to implement structures, such as a dictionary, a map, and an associative array.
+A hash table allows you to store and retrieve objects by a “key”.A hash table is used to implement structures, such as a dictionary, a map, and an associative array.
 These structures can be implemented by a tree or a plain array, but it is efficient to use a hash table.
-This should explain why Swift’s built-in Dictionary type requires that keys conform to the Hashable protocol: internally it uses a hash table, like the one you will learn about here.</p>
+This should explain why Swift’s built-in Dictionary type requires that keys conform to the Hashable protocol: internally it uses a hash table, like the one you will learn about here.

 ### Hashable Protocol In Swift